joakimk/solokit/README.markdown

       test:
         users: group/developers deploy
         sudo: group/developers

+And keys below "public_keys" that have names ending in ".pub".

+    mkdir -p public_keys
+    echo "your key" > public_keys/your_key@computer.pub

-By default this setup assumes that you can login to root on the server using your ssh key.
+By default this setup assumes that you can login to root on the server using your ssh key but the Chef class also supports running chef as a normal user.